 Have you seen a merlion before?
 It’s Singapore’s national icon of a half lion, half fish creature.

 The merlion statue is scattered through Singapore, yet the popular spot is Merlion Park in Marina Bay.

 It is really crowded so you’ll need to be patient with taking fun and creative photo.

-We walked to the Marina Bay from the Gardens by the Bay.
-The walk took over 30 minutes, but you can easily take a MRT train.
+We walked to Marina Bay from the Gardens by the Bay.
+The walk took over 30 minutes for us, but you can easily take an MRT train.